Rita Marques Bento

 Studying biochemistry has given me a strong basis to build upon and work towards improving our understanding of diseases and finding potential therapeutics.

-I love the state-of-the-art Innovation for Health laboratory building.
+I love the state-of-the-art Innovation for Health laboratory.
 I really enjoyed doing the laboratory sessions in the lab with our large cohort.
 There’s a good ratio of lab technicians to students, and they’re always open to questions and willing to explain and help.

 Life at surrey